Zenhomes GmbH attaches great importance to the protection of your data and complies with the legal provisions at all times.

 We transfer the data to Google on the basis of the EU standard contract clauses.
 You can find further information in the Google data protection declaration:

 The Google Tag Manager combines most tracking pixels and scripts so that users can load our websites faster.

 We use Google Analytics to continuously improve our website.

-The personal data of the users will be deleted or anonymized after 14 months.
+The personal data of users will be deleted or anonymised after 14 months.